House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Janka Hardness Scale Rating: 350

 Cedar is a softwood, and you can easily see the difference in the Janka Hardness Scale Rating for a softwood like Cedar with a hardwood like Maple.
-That doesn’t necessarily mean that Cedar is not a strong wood, though.
-It’s a perfect choice for outdoor projects such as decking, siding, fences, or shingles.
+That doesn’t necessarily mean Cedar is not a strong wood, however.
+It’s perfect for outdoor projects such as decking, siding, fences, or shingles.
 You can also use it indoors for ceilings or furniture.
 It’s lightweight, easy to work with, and affordable.
 Still, Cedar can be sensitive and requires a lot of maintenance.

 Spruce